 TfL uses external service providers to assess eligibility for Dial-a-Ride membership, provide a computerised booking and scheduling system, to undertake customer satisfaction surveys, to distribute in-house information about the Dial-a-Ride service and to provide a small proportion of journeys.

-In some circumstances, disclosures of personal data to the police (and other law enforcement agencies) are permitted by the Data Protection Act 1998 (DPA), if they relate to the prevention or detection of crime and/or the apprehension or prosecution of offenders.
+In some circumstances, disclosures of personal data to the police (and other law enforcement agencies) are permitted by data protection legislation, if they relate to the prevention or detection of crime and/or the apprehension or prosecution of offenders.
 Before any such disclosure takes place, the police are required to demonstrate that the personal data concerned will assist them in this respect.
-Each police request to TfL is dealt with on a strict case-by-case basis to ensure that any such disclosure is lawful and in accordance with the DPA.
+Each police request to TfL is dealt with on a strict case-by-case basis to ensure that any such disclosure is lawful and in accordance with the data protection legislation.